This guide helps you install ABACUS with basic features. For DeePKS, DeePMD and Libxc support, or building with

 Libxc_DIR: (Optional) Path to Libxc.

-Note: Building Libxc from source with Makefile does NOT support using it in CMake here.
-Please compile Libxc with CMake instead.
+Note: In ABACUS v3.5.1 or earlier, Libxc built from source with Makefile is NOT supported; please compile Libxc with CMake instead.

-Components: The value for these variables should be ‘ON’, ‘1’ or ‘OFF’, ‘0’.
-The default value is given below.
+Components: The values of these variables should be ‘ON’, ‘1’ or ‘OFF’, ‘0’.
+The default values are given below.

 ENABLE_LCAO=ON: Enable LCAO calculation.
 If SCALAPACK, ELPA or CEREAL is absent and only require plane-wave calculations, the feature of calculating LCAO basis can be turned off.